Common Items That Cause Drain Blockage

 When it comes to the garbage we accumulate, it can start smelling and being an annoyance.
 More often than not, we want to throw it away immediately.
 Oils, small garbage, food, we will try flush them down the drain, after all, it does make life easier for us right?
 Not having to worry about it and throw out the garbage outside at a later time.
 Well, you are partially correct, because the stuff you can throw makes life easier, for a short time, but once it accumulates, you kitchen drain blocks up.
 Then you have to spend more time cleaning the mess up.

 Well, now with that cleared, the question becomes what exactly can’t we throw down the drain?
-There are many things that can or cannot be thrown down the drain, and we will be discussing this in this article.
+There are many things that can or cannot go down the drain, and we will be discussing this in this article.

 The first thing that people should avoid tossing away is the coffee grounds.
 Some people are confident that coffee grounds will not cause a problem being tossed down the drain.
-However, most plumbers disagree, they state that most blockages are caused my coffee grounds and grease.
+However, most plumbers disagree, they state that the cause of most blockages are by coffee grounds and grease.

 Grease, fats and oils

 These three slimy liquids can mix with other things tossed down the drain and cause clogs in household pipes.
 They can form fatbergs that can even block sewers.
-These sort of build ups caused about 47% percent of the sewer overflows that happen in the U.S. The sources can be cooked or melted fat from bacon, sausage, meat, skin from poultry, and even gravy.
+These sort of build ups caused about 47% percent of the sewer overflows that happen in the U.S. The sources can be fat melted from cooked bacon, sausage, meat, skin from poultry, and even gravy.
 Oils can include oil, olive oil, salad dressings, and condiments.